Recommended Players

 XMPlay.

-This is Windows based, and is probably the most accurate module replayer available for this platform.
+This is Windows based, and is (concerning the formats it supports out of the box) probably the most accurate module replayer available for this platform.
 The availability of plugins means you can download and drop these .dll files directly into the directory of the program to enable support for a huge range of formats.
 Out of the box (standard package) will only support a select few formats, if you want to replay AHX and HVL formats, then you will need to download the corresponding plugin.

-- The Mod Archive utilizes zipped modules, you will need the ZIP Archive plugin if you want to utilize the Direct Play integration.
+• The Mod Archive utilizes zipped modules.
+Recent versions of XMPlay already include the ZIP plugin which you need if you want to utilize the Direct Play integration.

 Deliplayer.